Isiah Kiner-Falefa Player Props: Yankees vs. Dodgers

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa has picked up an RBI in 20.5% of his games this season, with more than one RBI in 10.3% of his games.
-He has also driven in three or more runs in one contest.
+- Kiner-Falefa has picked up an RBI in 20.0% of his games this season, with two or more RBI in 10.0% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.